 The Corporation will consider and be sensitive to the representation of women when making executive officer appointments.
 However, considering the small number of positions in question, the Corporation refrains from setting targets for the representation of women among its executive officers.
 It is important that each individual appointed as an executive officer be considered on the individual's merits and on the needs of the Corporation at the relevant time.
 Targets based on specific criteria could limit the Corporation's ability to appoint the individual who is the best qualified for the position.
-As of June 5, 2017, there is no woman occupying an executive officer position with the Corporation.
+As of June 1, 2018, there is one woman, the Vice-President, Corporate Controller, occupying an executive officer position with the Corporation.
 The Corporation will however be committed to increasing the gender diversity of its executive officers going forward.

-The Corporation's Targets Regarding the Representation of Women on the Board of Directors and in Executive Officer Positions
+The Corporation's Targets Regarding the Representation of Women on the Board and in Executive Officer Positions